rust-lang/rfcs/text/0000-explicit-tail-calls.md

 [motivation]: #motivation
 Tail call elimination (TCE) allows stack frames to be reused.
 While TCE via tail call optimization (TCO) is already supported by Rust, as is normal for optimizations, TCO will only be applied if the compiler expects an improvement by doing so.
-However, the compiler can't have ideal analysis and thus will not always be correct in judging if a optimization should be applied.
+However, the compiler can't have ideal analysis and thus will not always be correct in judging if an optimization should be applied.
-This RFC, shows an approach how TCE can be guaranteed.
+This RFC shows how TCE can be guaranteed in Rust.

 The guarantee for TCE is interesting for two general goals.
 One goal is to do function calls without growing the stack, this mainly has semantic implications as recursive algorithms can overflow the stack without this guarantee.